 It's common knowledge that Ryzen processors have a latency penalty when the chip's Infinity Fabric clock (FCLK) and the memory clock (MCLK) are not on the same page (1:1 ratio).
 However, if you go up high enough on the data rate spectrum, you'll eventually hit a point where the higher data rate negates the penalty.

-The Ballistix Max DDR4-5100 outpaced its competitors on our application performance tests without much effort.
+The Ballistix Max DDR4-5100 outpaced its competitors on our application RAM benchmarks without much effort.
 The memory was faster than the T-Force Xtreem ARGB DDR4-3600 C14, where DDR4-3600 is widely considered the sweet spot for Ryzen processors.
 It wasn't a perfect performance, though, as the Ballistix Max DDR4-5100 had a bad showing in the Microsoft Office tests where it fell behind other slower rivals.

 Regarding gaming performance, the Ballistix Max DDR4-5100 is right up there with the best.
 The memory kit was only a few decimal points from matching the T-Force Xtreem ARGB DDR4-3600 C14's performance.

 After some thorough testing, we determined that our Ryzen 5 3600 sample has hit a wall with DDR4-5100.
 The chip simply wouldn't budge beyond that frequency.
 Sadly, we're still in the middle of the great Ryzen 5000 shortage, so finding a Zen 3 processor at a reasonable price is practically a wild-goose chase.
 Rest assured that we will definitely revisit the overlocking headroom aspect of the Ballistix Max DDR4-5100 once we get our hands on a more proficient Intel or AMD processor.